 Macular Degeneration is affecting more of the elderly population and can be very limiting and concerning for those that have it.

-It Is the leading cause of sever vision loss in people over the age of 60 and although macular degeneration is almost never a totally blinding condition, it can be a source of significant visual disability.
+It Is the leading cause of severe vision loss in people over the age of 60, and although macular degeneration is almost never a totally blinding condition, it can be a source of significant visual disability.

 • The need for brighter light when reading or doing close work